rgwood/ScriptCompiler/README.md

 On Linux, run `sudo ./scriptcompiler install` to install it as a systemd service.

 On Windows, run `scriptcompiler.exe install` from an administrator terminal.
+This is a work in progress, you might need to tweak which account the service runs as.

 ## Build From Source